-Personally, I love the look of the ruched tummy in this one piece suit.
+Personally, I love the look of the ruched tummy in this one-piece suit.
 You can buy it on Amazon here.

-19. Hiking Pants
+20. Hiking Pants

 Personally, I live in my Lululemon leggings when I’m in the national parks, but Steve is a huge fan of zip-on zip-off hiking pants and I can see why!

 So wear your sunscreen (see below) and protect your shoulders.
 Personally, I’m always in search of the softest, lightest fabric I can find and these Clementine t-shirts fit the bill.
 Order some on Amazon here.

-21. Sun Hat
+22. Sun Hat

 This unisex sun hat delivers on Columbia’s promise to its customers.
 It’s made of moisture-wicking fabric and delivers UV sun protection, too.

 There’s nothing like being overheated to kill the fun factor on a hike.
 So take along this awesome hat for your personal shade!
 You can get it on Amazon here.

 Plus, there is no oxybenzone…which is why I take it on snorkeling adventures.
 (Oxybenzone kills coral.
 It was even outlawed recently in Hawaii!)
 Buy it on Amazon here.

-23. SmartWool Socks
+24. SmartWool Socks